composer/composer/doc/03-cli.md

 * **--no-update:** Disables the automatic update of the dependencies.
 * **--no-scripts:** Skips execution of scripts defined in `composer.json`.
 * **--update-no-dev:** Run the dependency update with the `--no-dev` option.
-* **--update-with-dependencies:** Also update dependencies of the newly required packages.
+* **--update-with-dependencies:** Also update dependencies of the newly required packages, except those that are root requirements.
+* **--update-with-all-dependencies:** Also update dependencies of the newly required packages, including those that are root requirements.
 * **--ignore-platform-reqs:** ignore `php`, `hhvm`, `lib-*` and `ext-*` requirements and force the installation even if the local machine does not fulfill these.
 See also the [`platform`](06-config.md#platform) config option.